Bx64/Awesome-Compendia/awesome-blog/CompendiaCommunityFund_Proposal.md

 - A CCF logo

 - Website design, requirements are:
-    - Make website
+    - Make website;
-    - Make voter portal
+    - Make voter portal;
-    - Forms created for submission of projects
+    - Forms created for submission of projects:
-        - Small + medium/large
+        - Small + medium/large;
-        - Ideally part of the site, rather than google forms
+        - Ideally part of the site, rather than google forms.
-    - ACF can be used as example
+    - ACF can be used as example:
         - https://arkcommunity.fund
         - https://github.com/arkcommunityfund
-    - Domain name (unrelated to any validators or community members)
+    - Domain name (unrelated to any validators or community members):
         - Who owns?
 Possible to use CCF-accounts in hosting that are shared by board members and passwords changed each rotation?
         - Subdomain provided by Compendia?

-- Multisig wallet to hold funds
+- Multisig wallet to hold funds:
-    - ARK desktop wallet using multisig-server
+    - ARK desktop wallet using multisig-server;
-    - Check if keys can be invalidated & added upon member change
+    - Check if keys can be invalidated & added upon member change;
-    - Check whether KYC is requirement
+    - Check whether KYC is requirement;
-    - Check liabilities regarding multisig key holders
+    - Check liabilities regarding multisig key holders.

 - Suggestion from Dean to consider:
-    - Support CCF column/flag on validator site
+    - Support CCF column/flag on validator site.

+- Board elections:
-- Board Elections - The logic/governance around voting for board members
+    - The logic/governance around voting for board members.